OXID-eSales/paypal-checkout-documentation/configuration.rst

 However, do not let this tempt you to reuse the credentials from :productname:`PayPal Plus`.

-This would lead to the following disappointments:
+This would lead to the following undesirable behaviors:

 * Webhooks are not activated correctly, information is not transmitted correctly, but without the errors being immediately apparent.
 * Payment methods such as installment purchase are not available, payment by credit card is not enabled.